 The registered Insured person associated with the vehicle VIN

-Other drivers designated by the vehicle owner
+Other drivers designated by the vehicle owner that will drive the vehicle

 6. Domain Owners, Domains, and Roles associated with Use Case

 [A “Domain Owner” is the Participant responsible for ensuring that privacy controls and PMRM services are managed in business processes and technical systems within a given Domain.
 A “Domain” includes both physical areas (such as a customer site or home) and logical areas (such as a wide-area network or cloud computing environment) that are subject to the control of a particular domain owner.
 “Role” includes the responsibilities assigned to specific Domain Owners within a privacy domain.]